protodrone/cis4914-iOSapp/README.md

 The author wishes to thank [Dr. Peter J. Dobbins](https://www.cise.ufl.edu/dobbins-peter "Peter J. Dobbins Faculty Website") for for his patience, guidance, wisdom, early morning schedule, and academic encouragement.
 Additional thanks to the [Florida Museum of Natural History](https://floridamuseum.ufl.edu "Florida Museum of Natural History") Collection Managers, Ichthyology Collection Manager [Robert H. Robins](https://www.floridamuseum.ufl.edu/museum-voices/rob-robins/ "Robert H. Robin's staff page") for his design input and agreement to beta test the app in early 2020, and to Dr. Scott A. Wilson for his support and encouragement.

 # Technical
+Collecting Companion Fild Log is written in Swift 5.0 and targets the Universal Device Family.
+It presumes iOS 13+.

 # Project Website
 The official project website is [https://tarlington.xyz](https://tarlington.xyz) and includes links to all